Home » Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

 “We are hopeful that this administration will take a look at the provision of the Kano state disability law and act on it, to uphold the rights of PWDs and make education inclusive for them.”

-This publication was supported by the Wole Soyinka Centre for Investigative Journalism (WSCIJ) through Stallion Times under the Collaborative Media Engagement for Development Inclusivity and Accountability Project (CMEDIA) funded by the MacArthur Foundation.
+This report, published by STALLION TIMES on October 22, 2023, with the support of the Wole Soyinka Centre for Investigative Journalism (WSCIJ) under the Collaborative Media Engagement for Development, Inclusivity and Accountability Project (CMEDIA Project) with funding support from the MacArthur Foundation, is reproduced here under the CMEDIA understanding on amplification of reports.

 You may also like